Lalrozama Fanai

-Lalrozama Fanai (born 30 November 1991) is an Indian professional footballer who most recently played as a defender for East Bengal FC in the I-League.
+Lalrozama Fanai (born 30 November 1991) is a former Indian professional footballer who most recently played as a defender for East Bengal FC in the I-League.

+He is currently an AFC 'C' licensed, working with Kerala United FC.

 Career

 Youth

 Born in Aizawl, Mizoram, Fanai started playing football as a school-team player before joining Mizo club, Bawngkawn, where he played in the local leagues till 2004.
 In 2005, Fanai joined the Mohun Bagan-SAIL Academy where he stayed till 2007.
 While with the Mohun Bagan Academy, Fanai was a part of the side that won the Indian zone of the Manchester United Premier Cup before qualifying for the final rounds in Manchester.

 In 2007, Fanai signed for Pune in which he was a youth player for them from 2007 to 2010.

 Pailan Arrows

 In 2010, Fanai signed with newly created Pailan Arrows (then AIFF XI) of the I-League.
 On 3 December 2010 Fanai played in his first professional match in the league against Chirag United which was also the first league match Pailan Arrows history as the club lost 2–1.

 On 23 October 2011 Fanai scored a goal against Mohun Bagan in a league match at the Salt Lake Stadium in which he found the net in the 8th minute to give his side the lead before losing 3–1.